Tisankan/express-auth-magic/README.md

     Customize the middleware according to your application's requirements.

-Documentation

-For detailed documentation and examples, please refer to the official documentation.
-Contributing

-We welcome contributions!
-Feel free to submit issues and pull requests.
-License

 This project is licensed under the MIT License.
 Contact : J.Tisankan
         : info.tisankan@gmail.com